-This information explains the kinds of complaints Global Ground Media can deal with.
+This information explains the kinds of complaints Global Ground Media and Global Ground Foundation can deal with.
 Please read it carefully before you submit your complaint.

 What can I complain about?

 You can complain about editorial material in print or online including: